BlueSphereAI/FastAPI-PostgreSQL-Alembic-Docker/requirements/project-structure.md

 ├── ReadME.md                  # Main project documentation, providing setup and usage instructions
 └── requirements
     └── details.md             # Detailed information about project requirements or dependencies

+!Important:
+- app directory must be in the backend directory.